 Woof.
 Meow.
 Boo.

 That’s pet-speak for “trick or treat.”
 Halloween is just around the corner.
-And if you’re like a lot of pet parents, you’re itching to dress up your pupper or kitty up in super cute cat and dog costumes.
-And we get it — who wouldn’t want to gaze into the adorable punim of a pug-faced superman, or watch their black tabby trot around the house with a tilted witch’s hat perched atop their head?
+And if you’re like a lot of pet parents, you’re itching to dress up your pupper or kitty in super cute cat and dog costumes.
+And we get it — who wouldn’t want to gaze into the adorable punim of a pug-faced superman or watch their black tabby trot around the house with a tilted witch’s hat perched atop their head?

 But there’s another important question you should ask yourself: Should you dress your pet up in a costume?

 And it’s a fair question!
 This much is true: Cat and dog Halloween costumes can be irritating, restrictive, and even dangerous for pets.
 If your cat squirms as you try to pull that witch’s hat onto her head, or your Schnoodle scratches and claws at his batman cape the second you snap it on, your pet may be trying to tell you that they'd prefer an au naturale Halloween.
-Or worse, they may be protesting a poorly designed costume that’s threatening their health.
+Or worse, they may be protesting a poorly designed costume threatening their health.

 You need to guarantee your pet's safety and comfort above all else.